hardenedlinux/hardenedlinux.github.io/_posts/2016-04-01-x_Sanitized-GNU-Linux-a-new-way-of-bug-hunter-in-FLOSS-Community.markdown

 CXXFLAGS="-march=native  -O2 -pipe -fsanitize=address"
 {% endhighlight %}

 HINT:Address sanitizer and kernel address sanitizer are incompatible with thread sanitizer.
-If you want to use thread sanitizer, you can build another system to enble -fsanitize=thread separately.
+If you want to use thread sanitizer, you can build another system to enable -fsanitize=thread separately.

 Clear global variable to avoid **configure** error
 {% highlight html %}